-The HSV will not detail every single aspect of the building, but it does spotlight urgent matters that need attending to.
-If you have a property that is in need of renovation or that you intend to alter, we recommend you commission the more comprehensive Building Survey from a RICS surveyor.
+If you have a property that is in need of renovation or that you intend to alter, we recommend you commission the more comprehensive Building Survey from a RICS Chartered Surveyor.

 A current valuation of the property as for the open market.

-An estimate for the cost of re-building the property for insurance purposes.
+An estimate for the cost of re-building the property for insurance purpose.

 Details of major faults in easy to get to parts of the property that may affect its value.

 Although a summary of the survey will be present at the front of the report and a reminder of the urgent repairs will be at the end, it is always worth reading the report in full.
 The HomeBuyer Report is easily understood - written in plain English rather than technical jargon.

 The RICS HomeBuyer Report has 3 condition ratings to evaluate and describe the condition of the property and how urgently it needs repairing.
 The conditions are defined by RICS as: